Pao510/waze_user_churn_analysis/README.md

 ## 📌 Project Overview
 This project analyzes user churn in Waze’s driver dataset.
 The goal is to investigate behavioral patterns that differentiate **churned** vs. **retained** users and provide actionable insights to improve retention strategies.

-The work was completed as part of **Google Data Analytics – Course 2: Get Started with Python**.

 ---